Our Volunteer Tutors

 Quinn Angelo Soto

 Quinn has a B.A. in Math, and a Masters in Teaching, both from Northeastern University.
 His life, love and passion is mathematics eduction.
 His hobbies are bowling and Clash of Clans, and he has recently started watching Game of Thrones.
-He currently teaches 7th grade math at Up Academy in Roxbury.
+He currently teaches at Boston Day and Evening Academy in Roxbury, and has previously worked at the Young Peoples Project.

-Brandon Ramos is a sophomore at the John D. O’Bryant School of Math and Science.
+Elysse Gonzales is a sophomore at the John D. O'Bryant School of Mathematics and Science.